anchpop/wise_mans_haskell/book.md

 isValidChannelName s = (head s) == '#'
 ```

 Now when running `stack build --fast --test`, we get `3 examples, 0 failures`!
 Property tests with QuickCheck can be a powerful tool to validate that your programs run properly, in addition to spec tests with Hspec.
 Any time you fix a bug in one of your functions, you should write a spec or property test to make sure it doesn't pop up again.
-This is called regression testing, and it often comes easy, since if you think a function has a bug the first thing you should to is write some tests for it.
+This is called regression testing, and it often comes easy, since if you think a function has a bug the first thing you should do is write some tests for it.

 You can also see how much of your code you've tested by telling stack to run a *code coverage report*.
 You can do this with `stack build --fast --test --coverage`.
 This should generate something like: